2015–16 Florida Panthers season

-The 2015–16 Florida Panthers season was the 23rd season for the National Hockey League franchise that was established on June 14, 1993.
+The 2015–16 Florida Panthers season was the 22nd season for the National Hockey League (NHL) franchise that was established on June 14, 1993.
 The Panthers' regular season began on October 10, 2015, against the Philadelphia Flyers with a 7–1 home win.
 The Panthers won the Atlantic Division but fell in six games in the opening round of the playoffs to the wild card entrant New York Islanders.